rphlo/simple-rng/README.md

 # simple-rng
 Simple Javascript Random Number Generator that can take a seed.
-Try to use same methods than the ones available in python random module.
+Tried to use same methods than the ones available in python random module.

 Usage: